Fallout 76 guide: tips and tricks, how to survive in Appalachia

 Set in the land of Appalachia, which is basically West Virginia and parts of it surrounding states, the region is a very mountainous one that has all sorts of weird and wonderful creatures based on the local folklore.
 Those wandering into the world for the first time since the Atom Bombs dropped, you may be wondering just how to survive in this hostile wasteland.

-In our most recent updates to the guides below, we’ve fleshed out the Perk Cards, weapons, and armour pages, as well as updated the Power Armor locations with some more that have been unearthed from deep within Appalachia.
+In our most recent updates to the guides below, we’ve been fleshing out the Perk Cards, weapons, and armour pages, as well as updated the Power Armor locations with some more that have been unearthed from deep within Appalachia.
+There’s also a guide to the event quests that are available, as well as the server status in case there’s any planned downtime.
 You can check out some of our other guides for more specific information about the game’s more complex concepts.

-- Fallout 76 release date/system requirements – For all the updates regarding the Fallout 76 beta and release date, go here.
+- Fallout 76 server status – For all the updates regarding when Fallout 76 is online or offline, head here.

 - Fallout 76 bobblehead & magazines – They’re no longer permanent.
 Find out more about them here.